Skip to main content

 How to apply or use the portal without wasting time

-1. Decide which Florida path you actually need: MyACCESS, Medicare Savings Program paper form, or long-term care plan choice.
+1. Decide which Florida path you need: MyACCESS, Medicare Buy-In, long-term care plan choice, or local aging services.

 2. Gather every document first: especially income, Social Security, Medicare, and bank records.

-3. Create the MyACCESS account before your deadline week: do not wait for the last day.
+3. Create the MyACCESS account early: do not wait for the last week before a deadline.

-4. Link the case if benefits already exist: this is how many seniors get stuck.
+4. Link the case if benefits already exist: many seniors get stuck here.

-5. Complete the application in one sitting if possible: Florida says most online applications take about 30 minutes.
+5. Complete the application in one sitting if possible: DCF says most online applications take about 30 minutes.

-6. Upload proof the same day: do not wait for a second login if you already have the documents ready.
+6. Upload proof the same day: do not wait for a second login if the documents are ready.

 7. Check back after 3 days: confirm the system shows your proof as received.